POLK COUNTY

 (Roan)

-Ross Gone by 1900, this station was in section 19 of Lowell Township.
+Ross This station was in section 19 of Lowell Township.
+It was abandoned by the GN in May 1957.

 Sherack This was the end of the "Sherack Spur" line that ran north from Key West.
 According to the 1917 NP Vaulation Records, there was only a wood platform here that was 1680 square feet.